MAJigsaw77/hxvlc/README.md

 ## Instructions

+1. Install the library.

-1. You can install it through `Haxelib`
+   You can install it through `Haxelib`
    ```bash
    haxelib install hxvlc
    ```